Legal avenues for resolving building disputes are leaving consumers out of pocket. We look at your rights and options.

 Join today and get instant access to all test results and research.

 Whether you’re paying for minor alterations or building your dream home, you’ll probably get good odds on something going pear-shaped.
 That’s not the worst of it.
-If you’ve had work done that’s not up to standard, your options for getting it fixed are limited – unless you’ve got deep pockets.
+If you’ve had substandard work done, your options for getting it fixed are limited – unless you’ve got deep pockets.

 When things go wrong with building work, there are 2 main laws that can help you.